 It’s full of eye-brow raising surprises – the internationally-renowned Paul Nache Gallery displays a collection of contemporary art that you would expect to find only in bigger city centres; Gisborne bar and gig venue Smash Palace won the Best Music Entertainment Venue at the 2016 Hospitality New Zealand Awards in Auckland; and the wildly-zany annual Terrier Race Against Time, a fundraiser started by a group of friends ten years ago over a bottle of bubbly, has raised more than $100,000 to help Tairāwhiti women battle breast cancer.

-Gisborne’s iconic Rhythm and Vines music festival is about to celebrate its 17th year at Waiohika Estate.
+Gisborne’s iconic Rhythm and Vines music festival will soon celebrate its 18th year at Waiohika Estate.
 The event was founded in 2003 by a group of university mates and has grown to become one of the top venues in the world to celebrate the New Year.
 The three-day event runs from December 29 to January 1.